 The LGPS is a funded defined-benefit scheme, with the assets held in separate funds administered by Hillingdon Local Authority.
-The total contribution made for the year ended 31 July 2023 was £2,929,000 of which employer's contributions totalled £2,307,000 (inclusive of FRS102 charge) and employees' contributions totalled £622,000.
+The total contribution made for the year ended 31 July 2024 was £3,901,000 of which employer's contributions totalled £3,084,000 (inclusive of FRS102 charge) and employees' contributions totalled £817,000.

-For the period 1 August 2022 to 31 July 2023 the employer's contribution rate was 23.4%.
-The employee contribution rate for the same period remained in a range between 5.5% and 12.5% dependent on spinal point and whether staff are term time only or full time.
+For the period 1 August 2023 to 31 July 2024 the employer's contribution rate was 23.4%.
+The employee contribution rate for the same period remained in a range between 5.5% and 12.5 % dependent on spinal point and whether staff are term time only or full time.
+There are no changes to these contribution rates for the 2024/25 financial year.